 - Retirement, reinvestment, and capital expenditures: 20% to 25%

 Step 4.
-Create and Implement a Plan
+Create and implement a plan to decrease dental practice overhead percentages

-Once you understand your costs, make a plan to manage them, and implement it as soon as you’re ready.
 Gangwisch says dental practices can reduce overhead by following a few concrete steps:

 - Track the effectiveness of marketing expenses and cut those that underperform.